 |Handsome male impala.|

-Tomorrow, we’ll return to Doc Theo when he’ll re-bandage the left leg using the painful cream which last night prevented me from getting much sleep.
-A nap will be on the agenda today or at least an attempt at a nap, often unsuccessful.
+Tomorrow, we’ll return to Doc Theo when he’ll re-bandage the left leg using the painful cream that prevented me from getting much sleep last night.
+A nap will be on the agenda today, or at least an attempt at rest, often unsuccessful.

 Have a pleasant day!